MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/pos-camerabarcode-symbologies.md

 ![Sample Barcode - GS1DWCode](images/pos/rice-box-v7.jpg)

 > [!NOTE]
+> Windows 10 uses a software decoder in combination with a standard lens camera to produce a functional barcode scanner.
+This article refers to the symbologies supported by the software decoder.
+Additional symbologies may be supported by dedicated Barcode Scanner devices.
+Symbologies listed are supported in all editions of Windows 10 build 17134 or later, unless otherwise specified.
-> The software decoder built into Windows 10 is provided courtesy of  [*Digimarc Corporation*](https://www.digimarc.com/)
+> The software decoder built into Windows 10 is provided courtesy of  [*Digimarc Corporation*](https://www.digimarc.com/).

 ## See also